c-hudson/teenymush/README.md

          conf.mysqldb=1
 ```

-   4. Run the 'tm'  or 'teenymush.pl' script, answer prompts for username,
+   4. Run the teenymush.pl script, answer prompts for username, password,
-      password, and database name.
-Answer yes to loading default database,
+      and database name.
+Answer yes to loading default database, unless you
-      unless you
       have a database backup named as tm_backup.sql.

-   5. Run tm perl script
+   5. Run teenymush.pl script

    6. Login as god with a password of portrzebie